VegetablesView Our Alphabetical Recipe Index for Vegetables

 One of my visitors, Louise Chowanski mentioned very special, unique sweet and tart coleslaw she finds in a local supermarket deli section.
 Since Louise is a B&B hostess with the mostess (she knows a great recipe when she sees one), she generously shared with me the basic ingredients and amounts and invited me to fiddle.
 I did.
 This is a sweet and tangy coleslaw, chock full of apples, toasted almonds, and a hint of maple syrup and orange.
 It is perfect with BBQ chicken or ribs or alongside grilled salmon.
 It is so unique it becomes an instant classic.
 You can use lite sour cream and mayonnaise.

 These are delectable, deeply braised sweet potatoes.
 Ancho is a smoky, sweet chilli powder.
-Together with the maple syrup, the ancho infuses a remarkable flavor to these sweet potatoes.
+Together with the maple syrup, the ancho infuses a remarkable flavor to these sweet potatoes that is totally addictive.
 A perfect side anytime but especially nice at Thanksgiving.http://www.thespicehouse.com/spices/ancho-pepper to order quality ancho spice powder.
+If you don't have ancho powder, use regular smoked paprika or a touch of cayenne and regular paprika.
+I assure you this recipe will become a new staple side dish at your house.

 This is a luscious and bright tasting sweet kugel.
 A great counterpoint to pickled brisket or with roast turkey.
 It is also great cold, with cream, as a sweet side dish during the week or for a vegetarian Seder.
 A variation of a great recipe attributed to the Margareten Family.